SocheatN/fraud-detection/README.md

 ## Results

-The best performance between the three classifiers is presented by the Random Forest Classifier with an accuracy of 96.59%.
+The best performance between the three classifiers is presented by the Random Forest Classifier with an **accuracy of 96.59%**.
 The accuracy of a model for a classifier can be defined by the number of instances well predicted devided by the total number of instances.

 ![screenshot](images/confusion_matrix.png)

 A confusion matrix compared the expected values with the predicted ones from the model.
 You can calculate with this some important metrics for a classifier such as F1-score, Precision or Recall.
 Increasing the accuracy involved maximizing the declining diagonal (from top left to bottom right).

-The confusion matrix of the current model shows strong performance due to a high F1-score (97%) and accuracy.
+The confusion matrix of the current model shows strong performance due to a high **F1-score (=97%)** and accuracy.

 ![screenshot](images/roc_curve.png)

 The current model is a binary classification, meaning the resulting output shown will be either 0 or 1 (0 = Not a fraud, 1 = fraud).
 In reality, the model calculates a probability for class 0 and 1; and by default, if the probability exceed a threshold of 0.5, it reprensents the class itself.
 e.g: model_prediction_proba_class_1 = 0.65 --> Prediction = Class 1.

 However, changing the threshold may lead to a better performance from the model.
 One way to know how to choose the threshold is by computing the ROC (Receiver Operating Characteristic) curve shown above.
 A fastest way to analyze this curve is to look at the AUC (Area Under Curve).
 Generally, the higher the area, the greater is the model.
-In our case, AUC = 99%.
+In our case, **AUC = 99%**.

 ## Lessons Learned